MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/quick-start-ps-2.md

 In this quick start, you'll learn how to:

-- Use PowerShell and Visual Studio Code to use reusable functions for ad-hoc testing of Web API operations.
+- Use Visual Studio Code with PowerShell to use reusable functions for ad-hoc testing of Web API operations.
 - Authenticate to Dataverse using PowerShell without registering your own application.
 - Compose requests to the Dataverse Web API using the PowerShell [Invoke-RestMethod](/powershell/module/microsoft.powershell.utility/invoke-restmethod).
-- Create reusable functions that you can save in a .ps1 file.
+- Create reusable functions.
 - Write and run a script using the functions you created.

 > [!NOTE]
-> - This should work for Windows, Linux, and macOS, but these steps have only been tested on Windows.
+> This should work for Windows, Linux, and macOS, but these steps have only been tested on Windows.
 If changes are needed, please let us know using the **Feedback** section at the bottom of this article.

 ## Prerequisites